Foods That Are Bad for Your Heart

 Butter is high in saturated fat, which can raise your bad cholesterol and make heart disease more likely.
 Personally, I have never been able to give this up and much prefer to just use much less than I used to rather than a substitute.

-You may prefer to replace butter with olive oil or vegetable oil-based spreads, which contain heart-healthy mono- and polyunsaturated fats.
+You may prefer to replace butter with olive oil or vegetable oil-based spreads, which contain heart-healthy mono and polyunsaturated fats.
+Always read the label to see what extra ingredients are in there.

 Flavoured, full-fat yoghurt